Consensys/orchestrate-quick-start/README.md

 - [Node.js version >=10 and NPM](https://nodejs.org/en/) installed.
 - [Curl](https://curl.haxx.se/download.html) installed.

-> **Tip:** _To avoid port conflicets, stop other Ethereum clients on your computer before starting this quickstart._
+> **Tip:** _To avoid port conflicts, stop other Ethereum clients on your computer before starting
+> this quickstart._

 ### Network requirement

 The quickstart connects to a blockchain network.
 You can use the default local Hyperledger Besu network provided by this quickstart or provide an external one, such as an Infura project.

 #### Local Besu network